Brunswick House (Toronto): Modern era

 In 1981, the Brunswick House was purchased by Jordy Sharp, son of Four Seasons Hotels founder Isadore Sharp.
 Sharp hired Derek Andrews to run Albert's Hall.
 Its mixture of bluegrass music, jazz and blues led the Brunswick House to be rated one of the top 10 bars in the world by Newsweek in 1986.

 The building was purchased by Joe Badali and Dennis Rawlinson in the 1980s, by which time it had become largely known as a student bar catering to the University of Toronto.

 The Brunny became widely known as one of Toronto's most famous and also most dubious drinking establishments.
 The front area consisted of pool tables and other games.
 The much larger back area had consisted of concrete floors with benches next to long wooden tables, which the bouncers would walk on top of to quickly reach the many fights.
 At the end of this hall was a low stage for dancing.
 The Brunny was known for its cheap beer.
 The only food served was $1.00 burritos sold by a short man in a sombrero who would travel through the hall selling them.
+In addition, patrons could buy pickled eggs and pickled sausage from jars at the bar.
 One of the best known fixtures was "Rockin' Irene", an elderly woman who would perform old bar songs and raunchy tunes much to the delight of the drunk patrons.
 According to Eye Weekly in 1998-1999 alone there were 155 police visits to the location, and the Brunny was frequently penalized for being over capacity and selling drinks to minors.
-Between 2011-2012, Toronto Police Service disclosed that the Brunswick House was cited in 185 police visited.
+Between 2011 and 2012, Toronto Police Service disclosed that the Brunswick House was cited in 185 police visited.
 In late 2013, city officials released a statement concerning the frequency of violence and theft taking place inside and around the Brunswick stating that the Brunswick House or "Brunny" will be under serious police investigation.

-In 2004, however, the bar was brought under new management, and its interior and exterior were completely refurbished.
+In 2014, however, the bar was brought under new management, and its interior and exterior were completely refurbished.
 The Brunny remained a student-focused venue, though, and Varsity Blues banners hung throughout the space.
 The new Brunny hired a chef, and presented a full menu, including many items containing gravy.
 With the addition of their all-you-can-eat gravy bar, It attracted such celebrities as the Fan 590's Sid Seixeiro and Ryan Hains of Rogers Sportsnet.
 Seixeiro's influence has brought 16 types of poutine to the menu & a late-night sampler called the Rob Ford "Crack of Dawn Munchy Madness."